ZakisM/pka_site_frontend/README.md

 #### Test With Docker - Note this is creating an optimized build so not suitable for development.
 1. `docker build -t zakism/pka-site-frontend:latest .`
 2. `docker run -p 5678:5678 zakism/pka-site-frontend:latest`

-4. Restart Nginx
-5. Visit https://pkaindextest.com in your browser.
+3. Visit https://pkaindextest.com in your browser.